alireza1377/fitness-platform-docs/docs/00-Governance/PROJECT_CONTEXT.md

 ### Program

-The Program domain organizes structured user journeys.

-Programs define how users achieve measurable outcomes through guided activities.
+A Program is a structured business construct that guides a user toward achieving a specific health objective.

+A Program organizes educational content, activities, milestones, and measurable outcomes into a coherent journey.

+Programs define **what the user should accomplish**, while other domains define **how the journey is delivered, consumed, and measured**.

-Examples include:
+Examples of programs include:

 - Fitness Programs
 - Nutrition Programs
 - Learning Programs
 - Challenge Programs

-Future program categories may include:
+Future program categories may be introduced without changing the underlying business concept of a Program.

-- Rehabilitation Programs
-- Mental Wellness Programs
-- Sleep Improvement Programs

-Programs consume educational content but remain independent from the Content domain.

 ---